 The second volume in the Dalai Lama’s definitive and comprehensive series on the stages of the Buddhist path, The Library of Wisdom and Compassion.

 Volume 1, Approaching the Buddhist Path, contained introductory material that set the context for Buddhist practice.
-This second volume, The Foundation of Buddhist Practice, contains the important teachings that will help us establish a flourishing Dharma practice.
+This second volume, The Foundation of Buddhist Practice, describes the important teachings that will help us establish a flourishing Dharma practice.

 Thubten Chodron has been a Buddhist nun since 1977.
 A graduate of UCLA, she is the founder and abbess of Sravasti Abbey in Washington State.
 She is a popular speaker and author of numerous books, including Buddhism for Beginners.